YipengHu/label-reg/README.md

 ```
 And, that's it for inference.

-Depending on the application, the predicted DDF can be used in many ways, warping the moving MR images given a real-time ultrasound image, warping a bimary image representing some segmentation on the moving MR image (such as a tumour), transforming the real-time information (such as surgical instrument position) back to the MR image space or transforming some MR-defined point cloud to ultrasound imaging coordinates (note in this case a inverting of the non-linear transformation may be required), to name a few.
-This tutorial uses a demo function using TensorFlow ([apps.py][app_file]) to warp MR-defined images and labels in batches on GPU:
+Depending on the application, the predicted DDF can be used in many ways, warping the moving MR images given a real-time ultrasound image, warping a bimary image representing segmentation(s) on the moving MR image (such as a tumour), transforming the real-time information (such as surgical instrument position) back to the MR image space or transforming some MR-defined point cloud to ultrasound imaging coordinates (N.B. in this case an inverting of the predicted transformation may be required), to name a few.
+This tutorial demonstrates a function using TensorFlow ([apps.py][app_file]) to warp MR images or MR-defined labels in batches on GPU:

 ```python
 warped_images = app.warp_volumes_by_ddf(reader_moving_image.get_data(), ddf)